pts/pts-chroot-env-qq/README.txt

   /var/myprog2dir will be removed).
 * On Linux it hides the /proc and /dev/pts mounts from the host system (using unshare(CLONE_NEWNS), equivalent to `unshare -m').
-* On Linux 3.8 or later it operates in rootless mode (i.e. as the normal user who has invoked it) by default (using unshare(CLONE_NEWUSER)): it doesn't even need sudo to root.
+* On Linux 3.8 or later it operates in rootless mode (i.e. as the non-root user who has invoked it) by default (using unshare(CLONE_NEWUSER)): it doesn't even need sudo to root.
 (Limitations: sudo to root is needed for the creation of the chroot directory and its contents such as /dev/null, for